cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 [ADR 021](adr-021-protobuf-query-encoding.md) specifies that modules should implement a gRPC query service.
-We should consider the principle of conciseness for query service and RPC names as these may be called within the state machine from persistent script modules such as CosmWasm.
-For example, we can shorten `/cosmos_sdk.x.bank.v1.QueryService/QueryBalance` to `/cosmos.bank.Query/Balance` without losing much useful information.
+We should consider the principle of conciseness for query service and RPC names as these may be called from persistent script modules such as CosmWasm.
+Also, users may use these query paths from tools like [gRPCurl](https://github.com/fullstorydev/grpcurl).
+As an example, we can shorten `/cosmos_sdk.x.bank.v1.QueryService/QueryBalance` to `/cosmos.bank.Query/Balance` without losing much useful information.

-#### Use just `Query` or `Q` for the query service
+#### Use just `Query` for the query service

-Instead of [Buf's default service suffix recommendation](https://github.com/cosmos/cosmos-sdk/pull/6033), we should simply use the shorter `Query` or even consider just `Q` for query services.
+Instead of [Buf's default service suffix recommendation](https://github.com/cosmos/cosmos-sdk/pull/6033), we should simply use the shorter `Query` for query services.

 For other types of gRPC services, we should consider sticking with Buf's default recommendation.